Rebecca Judd

-Rebecca Judd (née Twigley, born 27 January 1983) is an Australian model, television presenter, speech pathologist and the wife of former Australian Football League player Chris Judd.
+Rebecca Judd (née Twigley, born 27 January 1983) is an Australian model, television presenter and the wife of former Australian Football League player Chris Judd.
 She has previously been host of Victorian-based travel program Postcards and was weekend weather presenter on Nine News Melbourne.

+Early life

+Judd spent her earliest years in a coastal town, Leeman, Western Australia.
+While living there, her parents worked in the mineral sands mining industry.
+At an event at Crown Perth in August 2025, Judd told the audience, "We would just ride our bikes around with no helmets, we'd leave for the whole day and come back late at night."

+When Judd was five years old, her family moved to Thornlie, a suburb of Perth.
+As a teenager, she attended Kent Street Senior High School.
+At the Crown Perth event, Judd also said:

 Career

-In September 2004, Judd received considerable media attention due to her wearing a revealing red Tarvydas dress to the Brownlow Medal presentation.
+In September 2004 (the following year), Judd received considerable media attention due to her wearing a revealing red Tarvydas dress to the Brownlow Medal presentation.
 The dress was custom-made by Perth designer Ruth Tarvydas and was valued at A$2000.
 Although Chris Judd, at that time her boyfriend, won the Brownlow Medal, much of the media attention focused on Judd's dress and WAG status.

-Following the Brownlow presentation, Judd received a number of offers from Australian television networks.
+After the Brownlow presentation, Judd received a number of offers from Australian television networks.
 Her first television role was as a guest presenter on Nine Perth program Just Add Water.
 Judd also presented a news report about Melbourne Cup fashion for Seven News in October 2006.

-The following year, Judd started presenting the weekend weather for Seven News in Perth.
+The next year, Judd started presenting the weekend weather for Seven News in Perth.
 Her presenting role drew criticism from some public, who complained that she looked anorexic.
 She spoke out against the claims, saying that she had never suffered from an eating disorder and she believed the fuss was due to her relationship with Chris Judd.
 Seven News director Shaun Menegola said it was a shame Judd had been attacked by some viewers and explained that her tall stature meant she looked thinner on camera.

 In 2011, Judd joined the Nine Network as host of Victorian-based travel program Postcards and continued in the role until 2020.

 In the second quarter of 2013, she filled in for Livinia Nixon presenting the weather on Nine Afternoon News and Nine News Melbourne whilst Nixon was on maternity leave with her second child.